crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

-Whilst key elements in the “Jornian” story undoubtedly took place—contemporary sources confirm as much—there are strong reasons to believe the game is actually far older.
-The story has been turned on its head and needs to be set right way up: 3SF is not some whimsical “postmodern” variant of Association Football, but in fact long predates it.
+Whilst key elements in the “Jornian” story undoubtedly took place—contemporary sources confirm as much—there are strong reasons to believe the game is actually far older (8).
+The story has been turned on its head and needs to be set right way up: 3SF is not some whimsical “postmodern” variant of Association Football, but in fact long predates it (9).

 <br />